 The Summer Village has partially activated its Emergency Coordination Centre to plan and prepare for COVID-19.

-Travel to summer homes, cabins and cottages within Alberta is NOW PERMITTED.
+Travel to summer homes, cabins and cottages within Alberta is permitted.

 Those choosing to travel within the province are reminded to consider local community guidelines and the health and safety of small communities.